-Ella Baker Day.
-This event will honor and celebrate Ms. Baker’s lifetime of community organizing and civil rights activism on behalf communities, and especially women, of color.
-The first annual Ella Baker Day will feature a social justice-themed art contest from local middle and high school aged youth, with two categories for submission.
-Additionally, the event will feature a keynote speaker, Dr. Rev. Heber Brown III.
+Ella Baker Day is a way to honor and celebrate Ms. Baker’s lifetime of community organizing and civil rights activism on behalf of communities, especially women, of color.
+The 2018 Ella Baker Day featured a social justice-themed art contest from local middle and high school aged youth.
+Finalists were invited to read, present, and perform during the Ella Baker Day event on Thursday, April 5.

-A Culture of Caring: Transformation approaches to urban schooling
+Dr. Peter C. Murrell, Jr. Memorial Symposium – "A Culture of Caring: Transformation approaches to urban schooling"

 El Futuro de Baltimore: A Conversation on our Changing Demographics

 Immigrants are among the fastest growing populations across the United States.
 Our communities in Maryland are also diversifying in a similar trend, and Baltimore has witnessed a doubling of its linguistically diverse students between 2012 and 2015.
 It is vital that our community discusses the possible impacts such demographic changes have on our city.
 The panelists for “El Futuro de Baltimore: A Conversation on Our Changing Demographics” discussed related questions on the matter, particularly addressing race relations, the current political landscape, education, urban geography and neighborhoods, and on moving productively forward on April 20, 2016.